 MBBS, MD, FRANZCOG, CMFM

 Dr Emma Parry is a Specialist Obstetrician and Gynaecologist and a sub-specialist in Maternal Fetal Medicine, and is Deputy Chair of the Maternal Fetal Medicine committee in Australia and New Zealand.

 Emma established the NZMFMN and introduced the high tech procedure of Selective Fetoscopic Laser Photocoagulation for Twin to Twin Transfusion Syndrome to New Zealand.
 She has varied clinical interests, but is particularly focused on multiple pregnancy, role of 3D scanning and echocardiography (ultrasound imaging of the fetal heart).

 In 2010, Emma was the first recipient of the Next Magazine Woman of the Year award for her work improving access and quality of High risk Maternity Services for women in New Zealand.
 She has also used her skills in Bhutan, a small country in the Himalaya, helping to establish a High Risk Service during a 3-month stay.

 Emma is well known within the field of Obstetrics and Gynaecology both in New Zealand and Australia and is involved in training and teaching for both medical and midwifery colleagues.
-She is a Spokesperson for the Royal Australian and New Zealand College of Obstetricians and Gynaecologists (RANZCOG).

 In her spare time Emma enjoys running, gardening and plays the saxophone in a band.